 There is now a two foot rise on the east side of the structure at 74 Roselawn Avenue.

 The old (and we think original) foundation consisted of nail kegs filled with cement which had been placed at the corners and at intervals along the walls.
-While the 2x12 floor boards were in reasonably good shape, all the joists under the floor were rotted through, so a new concrete floor was laid down along with the new cinder block foundation.
-In the loft, the major center support for the roof and the corner supports on the back wall were braced with two by fours.
+While the two inch by twelve inch floor boards were in reasonably good shape, all the joists under the floor were rotted through, so a new concrete floor was laid down along with the new cinder block foundation.
+In the loft, the major center support for the roof and the corner supports on the back wall were braced with two-by-fours.
 Then the barn got a new roof and a new overhead garage door.

 A few blocks over from the Warner house, Sandy and Ted Good at 8 West Street were finishing the renovation of their barn.
-They too had been confronted with a 100 year old structure in need of major repair.
-It was large enough to house two cars and had a spacious usable loft area, so keeping it intact was the plan, but the roof was sagging, the walls bowing and the floor buckling.
+They, too, had been confronted with a 100-year-old structure in need of major repair.
+It was large enough to house two cars and had a spacious usable loft area.
+Keeping it intact was the plan, but the roof was sagging, the walls bowing and the floor buckling.

 Like the Warner barn but more than twice its size, this restoration had its own challenges.
 The first order of business was to remove and repair the buckling floor.
 The boards were lifted, a large stone removed, the boards repaired and relaid.
 The original foundation, with sills laid down on a fieldstone base, remained intact.
 With that done the work shifted to the second floor loft area, and began with straightening the walls.

-Come alongs were employed for this task also, the walls pulled and straightened until they were plumb.
-The contractor then installed a horizontal stabilizing beam through the mid-center of the barn with a vertical 6 inch square center support, anchored and braced, to the center roof in the loft.
-The roof and walls were further strengthened by two large horizontal cross beams at each end of the barn.
+Come alongs were employed for this task also; the walls pulled and straightened until they were plumb.
+The contractor then installed a horizontal stabilizing beam through the mid-center of the barn.
+A vertical six-inch square center support, anchored and braced, to the center roof in the loft.
+The roof and walls were further strengthened by two large, horizontal cross beams at each end of the barn.
 With the walls and floor stabilized, the new roof went on, and overheard garage doors installed.
-The major work complete, the Good's are now insulating and finishing the loft area intending to use the space for family gatherings during the summer months.
+The major work complete, the Goods' are now insulating and finishing the loft area intending to use the space for family gatherings during the summer months.

 Current owners of 8 West Street repaired the wood floor on the lower level and found that this rock supported the floor in the middle.

-A horizontal stabilizing beam was installed through the mid-center of the barn at 8 West Street with a vertical 6 inch square center support.
+A horizontal stabilizing beam was installed through the mid-center of the barn at 8 West Street with a vertical six-inch square center support.